kddubey/pretrain-on-test/README.md

 ## Usage

 Reproduce the experiment results by running [`./experiment.sh`](./experiment.sh) on a T4 GPU, which will take roughly 50 hours to finish.
+Batch sizes were set to maximize GPU utilization on a single T4 GPU.

-Default batch sizes are set to fit on a single T4 GPU.
-For some datasets, the batch sizes needed to be decreased.
+Experiments can be ran in parallel using [Google Cloud](./cloud_scripts/gcp).
+Looks like it'll cost ya ~$100 out of $300 in credits in the free tier.

 To analyze the accuracy data, see [`analysis/`](./analysis/).